-- (1) A working environment council is a body for co-operation between an employer and the employees' representatives which resolves occupational health and safety issues in the enterprise. - (2) In an enterprise with at least 50 employees, a working environment council shall be set up at the initiative of the employer and it shall comprise an equal number of representatives designated by the employer and representatives elected by the employees.
+(1) A working environment council is a body for co-operation between an employer and the employees' representatives which resolves occupational health and safety issues in the enterprise.

+(2) In an enterprise with at least 150 employees, a working environment council shall be set up at the initiative of the employer and it shall comprise an equal number of representatives designated by the employer and representatives elected by the employees.
 The council shall comprise at least four members and the term of their authority shall be up to four years.
 The employees' representatives shall be elected pursuant to the procedure established in subsection 17 (4) of this Act.

-[RT I 2007, 3, 11 entry into force 01.03.2007] - (3) The Labour Inspectorate has the right to demand that a working environment council be set up also in an enterprise with less than 50 employees depending on the hazards present and the number of occupational accidents and cases of occupational disease in the enterprise. - (4) A working environment council shall elect the chairperson and his or her deputy from among its members.
-The council shall adopt resolutions by consensus. - (5) The names and term of authority of the working environment council members shall be displayed in a visible place. - (51) An employer shall notify the local office of the Labour Inspectorate of the formation of a working environment council in writing or through the Customer Portal of the Labour Inspectorate in a format which can be reproduced in writing within ten days as of the formation of the council, submitting the following information: - 1) the given name, surname, position and contact details of the chairperson of the council; - 2) the given names, surnames and positions of the members of the council; - 3) the term of authority of the members of the council.
+(3) The Labour Inspectorate also has the right to demand that a working environment council be set up in an enterprise with less than 150 employees depending on the hazards present and the number of occupational accidents and cases of occupational disease in the enterprise.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

+(4) A working environment council shall elect the chairperson and his or her deputy from among its members.
+The council shall adopt resolutions by consensus.

+(5) The names and term of authority of the working environment council members shall be displayed in a visible place.

-- (6) A working environment council shall: - 1) regularly analyse the working conditions in the enterprise, document developing problems, make proposals to the employer for the resolution thereof and monitor the implementation of adopted resolutions; - 2) participate in the preparation of an occupational health and safety development plan of the enterprise, and in the preparation of plans for the reconstruction or repair of the enterprise and for technological innovations in the enterprise, and of other plans; - 3) examine the results of internal control of the working environment in the enterprise and, if necessary, make proposals for the elimination of deficiencies; - 4) analyse occupational accidents, occupational diseases and other work-related illnesses, and monitor the implementation of measures for the prevention thereof by the employer; - 5) assist in the creation of suitable working conditions and work organisation for female employees, minors and disabled employees. - (7) A working environment council shall communicate its proposals to the employer in writing. - (8) If an employer does not consider it possible to take such proposals into account, the employer shall respond to the council in writing within three weeks after receipt of the proposals, providing reasons therefor.
-[RT I 2007, 3, 11 entry into force 01.03.2007] - (9) An employer shall release a member of the working environment council from the duties of his or her principal job during the time when he or she performs the duties of a member of the working environment council.
+(6) A working environment council shall:

+1) regularly analyse the working conditions in the enterprise, document developing problems, make proposals to the employer for the resolution thereof and monitor the implementation of adopted resolutions;

+2) participate in the preparation of an occupational health and safety development plan of the enterprise, and in the preparation of plans for the reconstruction or repair of the enterprise and for technological innovations in the enterprise, and of other plans;

+3) examine the results of internal control of the working environment in the enterprise and, if necessary, make proposals for the elimination of deficiencies;

+4) analyse occupational accidents, occupational diseases and other work-related illnesses, and monitor the implementation of measures for the prevention thereof by the employer;

+5) assist in the creation of suitable working conditions and work organisation for female employees, employees who are minors and disabled employees.

+(7) A working environment council shall communicate its proposals to the employer in writing.

+(8) If an employer does not consider it possible to take such proposals into account, the employer shall respond to the council in writing within three weeks after receipt of the proposals, providing reasons therefor.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]

+(9) An employer shall release a member of the working environment council from the duties of his or her principal job during the time when he or she performs the duties of a member of the working environment council.
 During this period, the member of the working environment council shall continue to receive his or her average wages.
-A member of the working environment council who represents employees has the guarantees prescribed in the Employment Contracts Act or the Public Service Act, a collective agreement or the employment contract.
+A member of the working environment council who represents employees has the guarantees prescribed in the Employment Contracts Act or the Civil Service Act, a collective agreement or the employment contract.
 The conditions for release from the duties of the principal job shall be prescribed in a collective agreement or any other written agreement between the employer and employees.
 The period of release from the duties of the principal job shall not be less than one hour per week.
 If a member of the working environment council also acts as a working environment representative, the time for performance of the duties of both jobs is totalled.